Holy Face of Lucca

 The Holy Face of Lucca (Volto Santo di Lucca) is an 8 ft, ancient wooden carving of Jesus crucified in the cathedral of San Martino, Lucca, Italy.
 Medieval legends state that it was sculpted by Nicodemus who assisted St. Joseph of Arimathea in placing Christ in his tomb after the crucifixion.
 The same legends placed its miraculous arrival in Lucca to AD 782.

-Radiocarbon dating of both wood and canvas places it between 770–880 AD, which corresponds to the Legend of Leobino according to which the Holy Face arrived from Palestine to Lucca in 782 (another copy says 742).
+Radiocarbon dating of both wood and canvas places it between 770–880 AD, which corresponds to the Legend of Leobino according to which the Holy Face arrived in Lucca from the region of Judea in 782 (another copy says 742).

 The Holy Face is located in the free-standing octagonal Carrara marble chapel (the tempietto or "little temple"), which was built in 1484 by Matteo Civitali, the sculptor-architect of Lucca, to contain it.
 The tempietto stands in the left-hand aisle of the cathedral of San Martino in Lucca.